pydio/cells-client/README.md

 Once a valid user is available, there are 2 options:

 - Go through an interactive configuration and persist necessary information on the client machine (Persistent Mode)
-- Pass the necessary connection information at each call (Non Persistent Mode)
+- Pass the necessary connection information at each call (Non-Persistent Mode)

 ### Persistent Mode